prototype-59/OpenFusion/Alice_in_Wonderland/README.md

        ./OpenFusion.py -p Alice.yml

    The program will create SQLite database specified in the project file.
 You can open this database with the DB Browser for SQLite (https://sqlitebrowser.org).
-You can use this database in your biomedical projects, machine learning research etc. For this, you will need to read the database [documentation](database.md).
+You can use this database in your biomedical projects, machine learning research etc.

 #### Citation